 What is Phishing?

-Types of Phishing Attacks
+4 Types of Phishing Attacks

 Spear Phishing and Whaling

 Like spear phishing, whaling creates campaigns around a specific target but with a bigger fish in mind.
 Rather than target a broad group like a department or team, these attackers channel their inner Captain Ahab by aiming their spear at high-level targets like executives or influencers with hopes to spear their white whale.
-Whale hunters seek to impersonate senior management like CEOs, CFOs, the head of HR, etc., to convince members of an organization to reveal sensitive information that would be of value to the attackers.
+Whale hunters may seek to impersonate senior management like CEOs, CFOs, the head of HR, etc., to convince members of an organization to reveal sensitive information that would be of value to the attackers.
 For a whaling excursion to be successful, the attackers must perform more in-depth research than usual, with the hope of impersonating their whale accurately.
 Attackers are looking to use the whale’s authority to convince employees or other whales not to look into or question their requests.

 Clone phishing attacks are less creative than spear and whale fishing, but still highly effective.
 This attack style has all of the core tenants of a phishing scam.
 However, the difference here is that rather than posing as a user or organization with a specific request, attackers copy a legitimate email that has previously been sent by a trusted organization .
 The hackers then employ link manipulation to replace the real link included in the original email to redirect the victim to a fraudulent site to deceive users into entering the credentials they would use on the actual site.

-Email Scam Examples
+Email Phishing Scam Examples

+Recent phishing attacks have capitalized on trends that took shape during the CoVID-19 pandemic, such as an increase in online shopping.
 It is common for scammers to spoof official-looking emails from retailers like Amazon or Walmart, claiming that you need to enter your credentials or payment information to ensure they can complete your order.
 Links embedded in the email will take you to a genuine-looking landing page to enter your sensitive information.